RichDev76/statement-service-platform/docs/Architecture_Overview.md

 This document describes the architecture of the **Statement Service Platform**, focusing on the `statement-service` component that implements secure file statement delivery with time‑limited, signed download links and full auditing.

-The platform is designed as a **production‑grade**, cloud‑ready system with strong security, encryption at rest, auditability, and observability.

 ### Summary

 The **Statement Service Platform** implements a robust, production‑grade architecture for secure file statement delivery: